Fannon/mobo-documentation/Modeling/manual.md

 }
 ```

-To batch-convert a project from JSON to YAML notation (or the other way around), the [yamljs](https://www.npmjs.com/package/yamljs) CLI tool is recommended.
+To batch-convert a project from JSON to YAML notation (or the other way around),
+I can recommend the [yamljs](https://www.npmjs.com/package/yamljs) CLI tool or the [json2yaml.com](http://www.json2yaml.com/) WebApp.
-Conversion should be easy and fast, so the choice of notation format should have no lock-in effect.
+Conversion between both formats should be easy and fast, so the choice of notation format should have no lock-in effect.

+Since YAML is a superset of JSON, it is also possible to write/mix JSON into .yaml files.

 ## Mobo Schema
 Mobo uses JSON Schema as a basis for the model development.